Hritick3824/Learn_Python/README.md

-"# Learn_Python from day 1 to day 100"
+"# Learn_Python from beginner to professional"